Repeat Shoe: Production

+This was the first film produced by Studios Karthik, and they favoured Kalyaan as the movie's director due to his experience with filming with children.
 During production, the film was titled as Shoe, before changing name prior to release.

 Reception

 The film was released on 14 October 2022 across Tamil Nadu.
 A critic from Dinamalar gave the film a mixed review, noting that it was "average".
 A reviewer from Maalai Malar gave the film a negative review, adding that "more effort was needed".
-A reviewer from Dina Thanthi also criticised the film.
+A reviewer from Dina Thanthi also criticised the film, stating that Sam C.S.'s music created high expectations, but ultimately failed to deliver this.